Title

 The Task Force is composed of senior officials from the Office of the President, Department of Finance, Department of Justice, Bureau of Customs, Bureau of Internal Revenue, Economic Intelligence and Investigation Bureau, National Bureau of Investigation, Philippine National Police, and the Intelligence Service of the Armed Forces of the Philippines.

-The Task Force is headed by a qualified senior law enforcement officer designated by the President, assisted by a deputy also designated by the President.
+The Task Force is headed by a qualified senior law enforcement officer designated by the President, assisted by a deputy who is likewise designated by the President.

-The Task Force handles smuggling and custom frauds committed by organized or syndicated groups, large-scale smuggling and fraudulent importations, and other violations of the Tariff and Customs Code as determined by the President.
+The Task Force may take cognizance of: (a) smuggling and customs frauds committed by organized/syndicated groups or criminal enterprises; (b) smuggling and other false/fraudulent importations or violations of customs laws committed in large scale; and (c) other violations of the Tariff and Customs Code as the President may determine from time to time.

-Large scale smuggling is deemed to have occurred if committed in connivance with customs officials or if the determinable value of importations exceeds 1 million pesos.
+It is deemed in large scale if committed in connivance with Bureau of Customs officials and employees, or where the determinable value of importations exceeds P1,000,000.

-Seizure proceedings must be terminated within 30 days from the commencement of hearing, and the Collector of Customs must render a decision within 5 days from termination of the formal hearing.
+The seizure proceedings must be terminated within 30 days from commencement of hearing, and the decision must be rendered by the Collector of Customs within 5 days from termination of formal hearing.

-Non-compliance may lead to suspension or dismissal from service, depending on the circumstances.
+Non-compliance may subject responsible officials to suspension or dismissal from service, depending on the circumstances, as provided in EO No. 45.

-It is provided an initial annual allocation of 20 million pesos from the President's Contingency Fund and government savings.
+The Task Force receives an initial annual allocation of PHP 20,000,000, drawn from the President’s Contingency Fund and from government savings, subject to the usual audit.

 Analyze Cases Smarter, Faster